 Overarching structure of your assignment

-The following links take you to webpages that help you understand what the overarching structure of your assignment should look like.
+The following resources will help you understand what the overarching structure of your assignment should look like.

 Linking ideas into a logical flow

-It is important to indicate the relationship between different points and ideas in your assignments.
-The following activities from the University of Southampton allow you to explore how to link your ideas in a logical and flowing way.
+It's important to indicate the relationship between different points and ideas in your assignments.
+The following activities from the University of Southampton, allow you to explore how to link your ideas in a logical and flowing way.

-Using linking words is an engaging activity demonstrating how you might use linking words in your writing.
+Also see Using linking words which includes an engaging activity demonstrating how you might use linking words in your writing.